 Well, the other day I bought the Steam’s game controller and wireless headset at Amazon, but the day was the sale once a year, I could hardly wait for the goods to arrive.
 It is unreasonable to wait for the shipment though the controller is not the sale item, the timing was a little bad.
 I think that it took soon to arrive if I order a little earlier.
 Mouse, keyboard, headset, and controller are all wireless so comfortable.
 Recently I’ve been playing games.
 Well, I feel like I do not need a controller to play STEINS; GATE…

 This Academy’s Corsair kit can be assembled by selecting 1A, 1C, 1D.
 There are differences such as 12.7mm machine gun or 20mm machine gun.
 This time I made a type equipped with a 1A 12.7mm machine gun.
-The right and a left total of 6 guns are quite a powerful firepower.
+The right and a left total of 6 guns are quite powerful firepower.

 The marking is Bougainville, Papua New Guinea, VF-17 17th Fighter Squadron Jolly Rogers in February 1944.
 After that, it is a traditional marking that is handed over to the US Navy’s 61st Fighter Squadron (VF-61), 84th Fighter Squadron (VF-84), 103rd Squadron (VF-103).

 The kit seems to be a copy of Hasegawa in the 1980s, but I do not know well because I have never assembled Hasegawa’s kit.
 Overall, it is a bad part of the fitting.
-Fitting of the small parts attached to the main gull wing is not good.
+The fitting of the small parts attached to the main gull wing is not good.
 I suppose it is a pretty old mold kit, it’s hard to build.
 The color of the decal is very good so it matches the gloss finish paint.

 It seems the decal’s white is a little thin if it is a dark color, if I improve this, there is the only way to paint the nationality mark with the airbrush.
-There is a tiny gap in the printing seal of nationality mark.
+There is a tiny gap in the printing seal of the nationality mark.